Poggiotondo, Organic Extra Virgin Olive Oil

 Production

-The olives were picked by hand and pressed within 24 hours to ensure that there were no risks of fermentation or oxidation.
-Ultra modern stainless steel continuous soft presses were used to obtain a high quality paste from the olives.
-The paste was then diluted with water at low temperatures to avoid losing any of the aromatic quality of the olives and it was then centrifuged to separate the extra virgin oil from the pomace and water.
-The whole process of crushing and extraction is very fast.
+The olives were picked by hand and pressed within 24 hours to avoid any risk of oxidation.
+Ultra-modern, stainless steel, continuous soft presses were used to obtain a high-quality paste from the olives.
+The paste was then diluted with water at low temperatures to avoid losing any of its aromatic quality, and it was then centrifuged to separate the extra virgin oil from the pomace and water.
+The whole process of crushing and extraction was very fast.
 This method, combined with maintaining the paste below 26°C, protects the oil from oxidation.
-This results in fresher, cleaner oils that retain their colour and fruitiness for a longer period of time.
+As a result, the oil is fresher and cleaner, retaining their colour and fruitiness for longer.

 Tasting Notes & Technical Details

 The olive oil has a very deep green colour.
-The olive oil shows great balance and freshness, characterised on the nose by notes of artichoke leaf, cut grass and light white pepper, with a strong and intense taste, fruity but with a spicy and herbaceous note in the finish with a hint of almond.
+It shows great balance and freshness, with aromas of artichoke leaf, cut grass and light white pepper.
+On the palate, it is strong and intense, fruity yet spicy, with a hint of almond on the finish.